 While simply plugging in the device and letting Windows 10, Windows 8, or Windows 7 install the driver automatically is cool, you may for some reason prefer not to have the Driver installed automatically.
 You can if you wish, stop windows from installing the drivers automatically.
 You can stop automatic Driver updates in Windows 10/8/7.
-If you follow this tutorial, you can disable automatic driver installation in Windows 10, using Control Panel, Windows Registry, or Group Policy Editor.
+If you follow this tutorial, you can disable automatic driver installation for specific devices in Windows 10, using Control Panel, Windows Registry, or Group Policy Editor.

 Disable Automatic Driver Updates

 1] Using Control Panel

 While it is recommended that you let make Windows download Drivers & Realistic Icons automatically if you wish, you can stop Windows 10/8 from automatically installing Drivers, open Control panel > Advanced System settings > Hardware tab > Device Installation settings.